mikepthomas/mikepthomas.github.io/src/data/markdown/printer-printed-upgrades.md

 [PSU Cover Remix from Thingyverse](https://www.thingiverse.com/thing:3344502) by user [MakerDan55](https://www.thingiverse.com/MakerDan55)

-The printer doesn't have an on/off switch, this PSU cover allows you to fit one and also covers the live mains terminals on the power supply.
+The printer doesn't have an on/off switch, this PSU cover allows you to fit a fused socket with a switch and also covers the live mains terminals on the power supply for safety.

 ### Rear Anet A8 mount for Raspberry Pi B with camera